DavitTec/fileit/README.md

 Welcome to the  ![DAVit](https://avatars.githubusercontent.com/u/8759293?s=20&u=80214f09c8a6f5a219c40a62af483e694cb6fed8&v=4)DavitTec fileme repository.

 The purpose of this project is create system structure for single or multi user or electonic filing system for all kinds of data which needs appropriate list, read, write, delete access, searched, archived, categorised and retrieved.
+We were inspired to start this upon discoving [datacurator-filetree](https://github.com/roboyoshi/datacurator-filetree) by roboyoshi and [TomFrankly](https://github.com/TomFrankly)

 The objective is to increase efficiency of filing and searching, reduce duplicates, increase ownership and versioning system.